ncocana/proyecto-pydevops/README.md

 -   **JSON (Discarded):** This was our first take on how to extract the data from MongoDB using the "mongoexport" command to extract the data in JSONs from a Python file and create a function to parse through them and extract the data at will.
 But unfortunately, the function to parse through the JSONs didn't work as intended, which is why we ended up using the DataAPI from MongoDB to extract the data instead.

 ![clockify](https://user-images.githubusercontent.com/117761602/206876998-ff386f17-6937-499a-aad1-fbd5e5766f24.jpg)

+# Conclusions

+As result of this project we design a responsive web connected with a databases,with the tools that we had in this moment.
+The aim of this project is already complete,we implement all the demands wrote in the "Repte Crap-> Craft" or almost all.
+We did our best.

+### Possible improvements

+Looking ahead the next project,we are going to improve our visual content e.g, adding more images,the interface and the points our teachers will tell us.

+### Difficulties found

+Well for me Samuel,I was a bit lost in how to extract the data through Python but,I could overcome this situation with the help of my classmate.